bingeli1212/nitrile-preview/doc/DOC-contex-metafun.md

 and no control points at all.

-The distinction between double-hyphen and triple-hyphen becomes more appearant if there is a mix of double-hyphen and double-dot operators placed between path points.
-For instance, if we were to contruct a path as ``z0..z1..z2--z3..cycle`` (figure (d)) versus one that is
+The distinction between double-hyphen and triple-hyphen becomes more apparent if it is to be mixed with a double-dot operator.
-``z0..z1..z2---z3..cycle`` (figure (e)),
-the control point for z3 in both cases will be placed at different locations and thus the look of the resulting lines will be different as well.
+Figure-&ref{fig:metafun-op1}-d shows a situation where a double-dot is to follow a double-hyphen.
+Figure-&ref{fig:metafun-op1}-e shows a situation where a double-dot is to following a triple-hyphen.
+Since a double-hyphen would generate a new point with a control point that is about one-third distance from itself to the starting point,

-It is also a possibility to contruct two or more path components where each components is an independent cluster of connected points using an ampersand operator (&).
-See figure (f).
+It is also a possibility to contruct two or more path components where each components is an independent cluster of connected points using an ampersand operator (&) (Figure-&ref{fig:metafun-op1}-f).